TimVisser-JCore/cybersec/content/access-control.md

 Overall, implementing RBAC within an application requires careful planning, design, and execution to ensure that users have appropriate access to resources while maintaining the security and integrity of the system.
 By following these best practices and leveraging appropriate tools and frameworks, developers can establish a robust RBAC system that effectively manages access control within the application.

 In Java, the Spring Security library may be used to implement RBAC in a very straighforward and well-documented process.
 Other frameworks generally offer similar libraries or modules.
 Using these is strongly recommended over trying to re-invent the wheel.
 For further implementation details, please refer to [ADD LINK]

-[ Split between the tools the team uses, and the application(s) the team builds ]